Over Under Cycling Workouts for Increasing Your FTP

 How Do Over Under Intervals Increase your FTP?

-Well, for one, they help us with the equation of Lactate Produced minus Lactate Cleared!
+Over unders help us with the equation of Lactate Produced minus Lactate Cleared.
 Once the production becomes much greater than the amount cleared, by definition, we are forced to pedal below our Threshold Power.

-While we initially thought that steady state intervals at FTP were the most effective way to train our functional threshold power, we now see much more benefit in training the lactate clearance aspect with Over Unders.
+While we initially thought that steady state intervals at FTP were the most effective way to train our functional threshold power (see above, they have their place in setting the foundation, but don’t always take us to new levels), we now see much more benefit in training the lactate clearance aspect with Over Unders.
 If we can become more efficient at clearing lactate, while also potentially riding at higher power and creating less lactate by becoming more aerobic, we can ride with a higher threshold power and handle micro surges much more effectively.

 In this blog we're going to show you all the different ways that you can train to improve your FTP by using lactate clearance workouts.
 There are five types of lactate clearance over unders that I'll show you, but the great part is that there is an infinite number of permutations available.